ac1ja/gc-1000-gps/docs/usage/usage.rst

       - NOT IMPLEMENTED

-While fractional timezones are currently not settable via dip switches, we welcome users to submit a PR to add aditional timezones to the list, see :ref:`Developing`.
+While fractional timezones are currently not settable via dip switches, we welcome users to submit a PR to add aditional timezones to the list, see :ref:`Contributing`.

 Set the 12/24 format